elzart/ShoutProgression/README.md

 # Shout Progression

-A Skyrim SKSE plugin that adds progression to shout mechanics by scaling shout distance based on player level.
+A Skyrim SKSE plugin that adds progression to shout mechanics by scaling shout distance and power based on dragon souls absorbed.

 ## Description

 In vanilla Skyrim, shout mechanics are limited to discovering new words and shouts.
-This plugin introduces a dynamic progression element that makes shouts more exciting and rewarding as you level up.
+This plugin introduces a dynamic progression element that makes shouts more exciting and rewarding as you absorb dragon souls.

 **Key Features:**
-- **Progressive Shout Distance**: At lower levels, your shouts reach shorter distances.
-At higher levels, they can exceed standard distances by multiple times.
+- **Progressive Shout Distance**: As you absorb more dragon souls, your shouts travel faster and reach farther distances.
+- **Progressive Shout Magnitude**: Dragon souls increase your shout power, damage, and effect strength.
+- **Dragon Soul Based**: Progression tied to dragon souls absorbed, making dragon hunting more meaningful.
-- **Fully Customizable**: Configure the scaling through a simple INI file with an easy-to-understand linear formula.
+- **Fully Customizable**: Configure the scaling through a simple INI file with separate multipliers for distance and magnitude.
 - **Lightweight**: Minimal performance impact, only processes shout events.

 ## How It Works

-The plugin uses a linear interpolation formula to calculate a range multiplier based on your current level:
+The plugin uses a simple additive formula to calculate multipliers based on dragon souls absorbed:

 ```
-multiplier = MinMultiplier + (MaxMultiplier - MinMultiplier) × (currentLevel / maxLevel)
-finalRange = baseRange × multiplier
+Modified Value = Base Value × (1.0 + min(Dragon Souls, Max) × Multiplier)
 ```

+**Separate scaling for:**
+- **Distance**: Affects projectile speed and range (default: 0.15 per soul)
+- **Magnitude**: Affects damage, power, and effect strength (default: 0.10 per soul)

 **Example with default settings:**
-- Level 1: 0.5× range (50% of base)
-- Level 20: ~0.97× range (97% of base)
-- Level 41: ~1.5× range (150% of base)
-- Level 81: 2.0× range (200% of base)
+- 0 souls: 1.0× distance, 1.0× magnitude (base values)
+- 5 souls: 1.75× distance, 1.5× magnitude
+- 10 souls: 2.5× distance, 2.0× magnitude
+- 25 souls (cap): 4.75× distance, 3.5× magnitude

+This means a Fus Ro Dah with 10 dragon souls will travel 2.5× faster/farther and have 2.0× the force!

 ## Installation